Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/version-compare/index.md

 ![Version Compare - Web UI](images/version-compare.png)

-Each property for the page or asset (and its children) will be displayed with a visual indicator of whether the
+Each property for the page or asset (and its children) will be displayed with a visual indicator of whether the property was added, changed, or removed.

 ### Display Options